The Pitfalls of “Work Family” Culture

 Are You a Manager or a Leader?
-The Difference Impacts Everything
+The Difference Matters

 In leadership thought and practice, platforms like Thinkers50 stand as pivotal gatherings where today’s foremost thinkers in management share insights that shape the direction of leadership.
 As the author of “Business Breakthrough,” I had the opportunity to engage in deep discussions with thought leaders like Marshall Goldsmith and Subir Chowdhury, exploring the nuances of what truly makes a leader transformational.